Tom Hanks: 2000–2009: Established star and expansion

-Hanks' next endeavor, released on May 15, 2009, was a film adaptation of Angels & Demons, based on the novel of the same name by Dan Brown.
-Its April 11, 2007 announcement revealed that Hanks would reprise his role as Robert Langdon, and that he would reportedly receive the highest salary ever for an actor.
+Hanks' next endeavor was Angels & Demons (2009).
+Its April 11, 2007, announcement revealed that Hanks would reprise his role as Robert Langdon, and that he would reportedly receive the highest salary ever for an actor.
 The following day he made his 10th appearance on NBC's Saturday Night Live, impersonating himself for the Celebrity Jeopardy sketch.
-Hanks produced the Spike Jonze film Where The Wild Things Are, based on the children's book by Maurice Sendak in 2009.
+Hanks produced Spike Jonze's Where The Wild Things Are (2009), based on the children's book by Maurice Sendak.

-2010s
+2010–2019: Broadway debut and other roles

-In 2010, Hanks reprised his voice role of Woody in Toy Story 3 after he, Tim Allen, and John Ratzenberger were invited to a movie theater to see a complete story reel of the movie.
-The film went on to become the first animated film to gross a worldwide total of over $1 billion as well as the highest-grossing animated film at the time.
-He was also executive producer of the miniseries The Pacific.
+Hanks reprised his role of Woody in Toy Story 3 (2010) after he, Tim Allen and John Ratzenberger were invited to a movie theater to see a complete story reel of the movie.
+The film went on to become the highest-grossing animated film at the time.
+He executive produced the miniseries The Pacific (2010).
 In 2011, he directed and starred opposite Julia Roberts in the title role in the romantic comedy Larry Crowne.
 The movie received poor reviews, with only 35% of the 175 Rotten Tomatoes reviews giving it high ratings.
-Also in 2011, he starred in the drama film Extremely Loud and Incredibly Close.
-In 2012, he voiced the character Cleveland Carr for a web series he created titled Electric City.
-He also starred in the Wachowskis-directed film adaptation of the novel of the same name, Cloud Atlas, and was executive producer of the miniseries Game Change.
+Also in 2011, he starred in the drama Extremely Loud and Incredibly Close.
+In 2012, he voiced the character Cleveland Carr for a web series he created, Electric City.
+He played multiple parts in Cloud Atlas (2012), based on the novel of the same name by David Mitchell, and was executive producer of the miniseries Game Change.

-In 2013, Hanks starred in two critically acclaimed films—Captain Phillips and Saving Mr. Banks—which each earned him praise, including nominations for the BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor – Motion Picture Drama for the former role.
+In 2013, Hanks starred in two critically acclaimed films—Paul Greengrass's Captain Phillips and John Lee Hancock's Saving Mr. Banks—which earned him praise, including nominations for the BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor – Motion Picture Drama for the former role.
 In Captain Phillips, he starred as Captain Richard Phillips with Barkhad Abdi, which was based on the Maersk Alabama hijacking.
-In Saving Mr. Banks, co-starring Emma Thompson and directed by John Lee Hancock, he played Walt Disney, being the first actor to portray Disney in a mainstream film.
+In Saving Mr. Banks, co-starring Emma Thompson, he was the first actor to portray Walt Disney in a mainstream film.
 That same year, Hanks made his Broadway debut, starring in Nora Ephron's Lucky Guy, for which he was nominated for the Tony Award for Best Actor in a Play.